David A. Garvin wrote a post on Harvard Business Review on the 8 factors that determine the quality of a product. The 8 dimensions are:

 A company’s reputation or product’s brand is one of the most influential factors in perceived quality.

-For example, Apple’s iPhone is made in China but consumers still see the iPhone as a high-quality product.
+For example, Apple’s iPhone is made in China but consumers view the iPhone as a high-quality product.
 Huawei’s smartphones are also made in China but it is perceived as a lower-quality product than the iPhone.

-For an exhibition stand, perceived quality is mostly determined by reviews of the company or word of mouth.
+For an exhibition stand, perceived quality is determined by reviews of the company, word of mouth and brand perception.

 The 8 factors of quality are: